osamasaied127/alx-system_engineering-devops/0x02-shell_redirections/README.md

 # 102-acrostic

 This script decodes acrostics that use the first letter of each line.
 The 'decoded' message ends with a new line.

+# 103-the_biggest_fan

+This script parses web server logs in TSV format as input and displays the top 11 hosts or IP addresses which made the most requests.
+The output is ordered by the number of requests, with the most active host or IP at the top.